-Rhetorical analysis - ooh, that sounds heavy, doesn’t it?
+Rhetorical analysis - ooh, that sounds heavy.

-More than writing about whether you agree or not with the writer’s arguments, this essay asks you to dive deep into how the writer has chosen to write.
-It’s about dissecting into the piece to determine the writing techniques used to deliver the main point or message.
+More than writing about whether you agree with the writer’s arguments, this essay asks you to dive deep into how the writer has chosen to write.
+It’s about dissecting the piece to determine the writing techniques used to deliver the main point or message.

-This might sound stressful and confusing but that’s what we’re here for - to break down the steps to writing a rhetorical analysis essay and help you put together an impressive, high-scoring paper.
+This might sound stressful and confusing, but that’s what we’re here for - to break down the steps to writing a rhetorical analysis essay and help you put together an impressive, high-scoring paper.

 How to Approach a Rhetorical Analysis Essay

 ‘Speaker’ refers to the person telling the story.
 Don’t mistake the author and speaker to be the same voice.
-In many instances, the author may choose to tell the story from the main character or narrator’s point of view.
+In many instances, the author may choose to tell the story from the main character or the narrator’s point of view.

 Questions to ask: Who is the speaker?
 Are the author and speaker the same?
 What do you know about the speaker?
 What assumptions can you make about him/her?